pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 ## Visibility

-TypeScript has a robust [visibility system][visibility-system] that allows developers to specify which properties are visible in which contexts.
+TypeSpec has a robust [visibility system][visibility-system] that allows developers to specify which properties are visible in which contexts.

 The visibility system handles **presence** and **absence** of properties.
 In the terminology of the visibility system, these are referred to as **visible** and **invisible**.

 Model properties can have default visibility as defined by the [`@defaultVisibility`][defaultVisibility] and [`@withDefaultKeyVisibility`][withDefaultKeyVisibility] decorators.

 Visibility is entirely contextual.
-The notion of a property being visibile or invisible at a "model level"  is simply whether or not the property exists on the model.
+The notion of a property being visibile or invisible at a "model level"  is simply whether the property exists on the model.

 The visibility context is specified using [visibility modifiers][visibility-modifiers].
 A model property is assigned a set of visibility modifiers through a combination of decorators.